TG4: Music

 On 23 March 2015, TG4 confirmed its participation in the Junior Eurovision Song Contest 2015.
-Later that year, it organised a national final, produced by Adare Productions, to find its representative at the contest, which turned out to be Aimee Banks.
-It marked Ireland's first participation in the contest and the first time since 1972 that Irish was heard at a Eurovision event.
+Later that year, it organised a national final, produced by Adare Productions, to select its representative at the contest, who turned out to be Aimee Banks.
+It marked Ireland's first participation in the contest and was the first time since 1972 that Irish was heard at a Eurovision event.
+In the Junior Eurovision Song Contest 2022 Sophie Lennon represented Ireland with "Solas", which placed 4th, the highest placing of an Irish entry in a Eurovision contest since the nation finished 3rd at the Eurovision Dance Contest 2007, and the highest placing of any Irish-language song.